brennv/openshiftv3-training/beta-4-setup.md

 In the "real world" your developers would likely be using the OpenShift tools on their own machines (`osc` and the web console).
-For the Beta training, we will create user accounts for two non-privileged users of OpenShift, *joe* and *alice*, on the master.
+For the Beta training, we will create user accounts for two non-privileged users of OpenShift, *joe* and *alice*, on ose-master.
 This is done for convenience and because we'll be using `htpasswd` for authentication.

     useradd joe
     useradd alice

 We will come back to these users later.
-Remember to do this on the `master` system, and not the nodes.
+Remember to do this on the `ose-master` system, and not the nodes.

 ## Ansible-based Installer